-In addition to a half-day member meeting during IBS, the Multifamily Council hosts a three-day comprehensive education program, curates the show floor to identify multifamily-relevant products, and offers multiple networking and education opportunities within the Multifamily Central.
+In addition to member meetings during IBS, the Multifamily Council hosts a three-day comprehensive education program and offers multiple networking and education opportunities within the Multifamily Central.
 IBS also features more than 600,000 square feet of building industry exhibits.

-Multifamily Council members hold two other half-day meetings during the year, in addition to IBS, as a part of the NAHB Spring and Fall Leadership meetings.
+In addition to IBS, Multifamily Council members hold two other half-day meetings during the year as a part of the NAHB Spring and Fall Leadership meetings.
 Members discuss current issues and strategies for addressing industry problems.
 Council members can also attend numerous other committee meetings, such as the Federal Government Affairs Committee.

 Several local NAHB builder associations have active multifamily memberships and/or local councils focused on multifamily housing, affordable housing and/or infill development issues.
-Members can start one if one is not available.
+Members can start a local council if one is not available.